apache/hudi/rfc/rfc-60/rfc-60.md

 ![](wrapper_fs.png)

-When conducting a read operation, Hudi would first access filesystem view, `HoodieMetadataFileSystemView` specifically, and filesystem view would scan metadata table to compose `HoodieMetadataPayload`, which subsequently calls `getFileStatuses` on it.
-After that, `HoodieMetadataPayload` would employ `HoodieWrapperFileSystem` to retrieve `FileStatus` with physical location.
+When conducting a read operation, Hudi would:
+1. Access filesystem view, `HoodieMetadataFileSystemView` specifically
+2. Scan metadata table via filesystem view to compose `HoodieMetadataPayload`
+3. Call `HoodieMetadataPayload#getFileStatuses` and employ `HoodieWrapperFileSystem` to get file statuses with physical locations

 This flow can be concluded in the chart below.

 ![](read_flow.png)